Course Policies

 - The student athlete is expected, where possible, to schedule classes on days and at hours that do not conflict with athletic schedules.

 II.
-West Chester University recognizes required (non-voluntary) service in the United States military including the Pennsylvania National Guard as a legitimate reason to miss up to the equivalent of 2 weeks during a 15-week semester.
+West Chester University recognizes required service in the United States military, including but not limited to the Pennsylvania National Guard, as a legitimate reason to miss up to 2 weeks during a 15-week semester, or the equivalent.
 Service members must submit a copy of their orders to the Registrar's Office.
-The Registrar's Office will communicate with respective faculty members and the student will be granted an excused absence(s) for the class periods missed.
-All points covered in part I of this policy including make-up work and specific requirements 1-4 also apply.
-Service members required to miss more than the equivalent of 2 weeks during a 15-week semester can withdraw from the term in a non-punitive manner in accordance with Pennsylvania state law.
+The Registrar's Office will communicate with respective faculty members and the student will be granted a university-excused absence(s) for the class period(s) missed.
+Service members required to miss more than 2 weeks during a 15-week semester, or the equivalent, can withdraw from the term in a non-punitive manner in accordance with Pennsylvania state law.
 Students are expected to work closely with faculty and the Registrar’s Office to ensure their academic success.
-Students in programs with external accrediting bodies must also be aware that there may be attendance requirements that cannot be made up.

 III.
-In the event of a student's unplanned medical emergency, including serious health conditions as outlined in the Family and Medical Leave Act, or the death of a student's immediate family member, faculty members are expected to provide, within reason, an opportunity for students to make up work.
-Students are responsible for providing proper documentation and will work with respective faculty members to make up course work as described in part I of this policy.
-Students are encouraged to contact Student Assistance for additional information.
+In the event of a student’s medical emergency, including serious health conditions as outlined in the Family and Medical Leave Act, or the death of a student's immediate family member, faculty members are expected to provide, within reason, an opportunity for students to make up work.
+Students are responsible for contacting Student Assistance for documentation as soon as possible to facilitate make-up course work.

 Closed Captioning Policy